nickfargo/might/src/interest.coffee.md

 ## Interest

 An **interest** is a specialized `Promise` — a *read-only attenuation* — to a `Potential`.
+Callbacks registered through an `Interest` are valid so long as the `Interest` remains *vested*.

-An `Interest` can be `divest`ed, or “revoked”, by a consumer, causing its associated `Potential` to disavow all callbacks previously registered via that `Interest`.
+A consumer acquires an `Interest` by `invest`ing in a `Potential` directly, or indirectly via an existing vested `Interest`.
+The consumer may later `divest` an `Interest` to which it holds a reference, causing its associated `Potential` to disavow all callbacks previously registered via that `Interest`.

-A `Potential` is automatically `canceled` once it and all `Interest`-holding consumers have `divest`ed themselves of their interest in the `Potential`’s fate.
+A `Potential` is automatically `canceled` once it and all `Interest`-holding consumers have `divest`ed themselves of their interest in the fate of the `Potential`’s resolution.

     class Interest extends Promise
       uid = 0